E-commerce

 April 8, 2026

-An e-commerce conversion funnel describes the journey that takes a visitor from discovery to order, and sometimes to repeat purchase.
-We call it a “funnel” because at each stage, part of the traffic drops off: some people discover the store without clicking, others view a product page without adding to cart, and still others start checkout without completing it.
-Understanding this funnel makes it possible to see where conversion is being lost, instead of settling for an overly abstract overall rate.
+An e-commerce conversion funnel describes the journey that takes a visitor from discovery to purchase, and sometimes to repeat purchase.
+It is called a “funnel” because at each stage, some traffic drops out: some people discover the store without clicking, others view a product page without adding to cart, and still others start checkout without completing it.
+Understanding this funnel makes it possible to see where conversion is lost, instead of settling for an overly abstract overall rate.

 This guide answers two related questions, often confused: what is a conversion funnel? and how do you optimize it?
-We will first clarify the stages and indicators, then see how to read drop-offs, which frictions occur most often, and how well-used conversational support can help resolve doubts before purchase.
+We will first clarify the stages and metrics, then see how to read leakage, which frictions come up most often, and how well-used conversational support can help remove doubts before purchase.

 A good funnel is not just a diagram for your slides.
-It is a more concrete way to understand visitors’ real behavior, the objections they encounter, and the stages that truly cost revenue.
+It is a more concrete way to understand real visitor behavior, the objections they encounter, and the stages that really cost revenue.

 Summary